 - Add to a food processor with the banana, peanut butter, maple syrup, vanilla, salt, and baking soda.
 Grind on high to make a uniformly smooth batter.
 (It might take 15-30 seconds.)

-- Pulse in the flour and chocolate until just combined.
+- Pulse in the flour until just combined.
+Stir in the chocolate chips.

 - Pour batter into the prepared pan and bake for 24-26 minutes, or until the edges are lightly golden brown and the top is firm to the touch.